kjirou/rpglevel/README.md

 - Open [test/index.html](test/index.html)
 - Execute `testem` or `testem server`, after that, open [http://localhost:7357/](http://localhost:7357/)
 - `grunt test` is CI test by PhantomJS only.
-- `grunt testall` is CI test by PhantomJS, Chrome, Firefox and Safari.
+- `grunt test:xb` is CI test by PhantomJS, Chrome, Firefox and Safari.
-- `npm test` tests by node.js.
+- `grunt test:node` tests by node.js with building processes.